woblerr/gpbackman/COMMANDS.md

 To display a backup chain for a specific backup, use the --timestamp option.
 In this mode, the backup with the specified timestamp and all of its dependent backups will be displayed.
 The deleted and failed backups are always included in this mode.
-The information about object filtering details is always included in this mode.
+To display object filtering details in this mode, use the --detail option.
-When --timestamp is set, the following options cannot be used: --type, --table, --schema, --exclude, --failed, --deleted, --detail.
+When --timestamp is set, the following options cannot be used: --type, --table, --schema, --exclude, --failed, --deleted.

 To display the "object filtering details" column for all backups without using --timestamp, use the --detail option.